Optimal Partitioning of Non-Convex Environments for Minimum Turn Coverage Planning: MILP Formulation

 Consider one of the endpoints of $R$: $r_1$.
 By definition, $r_1$ and $r_2$ are merge-able neighbours.
 Let $r_1$ have another neighbour $r_t$ that is covered by a rank $\tilde{R}$.
 If $r_t$ is a merge-able neighbour of $r_1$, then $R$ and $\tilde{R}$ can be merged to a single rank, thereby reducing the number of ranks and contradicting the optimality of the partition.
-This would mean one of two things: (i) $r_t$ does not exist i.e. $r_t$ is a border or an obstacle, or (ii) $r_t$ is not a merge-able neighbour.
+This would mean one of two things: (i) $r_t$ does not exist, i.e., $r_t$ is a border or an obstacle, or (ii) $r_t$ is not a merge-able neighbour.
 Similarly, we can show that the other endpoint $r_k$ has only one merge-able neighbour $r_{k-1}$, which completes the proof of Lemma \ref{lemma:mergability}. \end{proof}

-Given the above lemma, we can calculate the number of ranks in an optimal partition by counting one of the two unique endpoints of the rank.
-For the rest of this paper, we only consider detecting and counting the \textit{left} and \textit{top} endpoints of horizontal and vertical ranks respectively.
-To identify the endpoints at the IOP border or holes, we add some artificial cells next to border cells to help us count the rank endpoints at the IOP border.
+Given the above lemma, we can calculate the number of ranks in an optimal partition by counting one of the two unique endpoints of each rank.
+For the rest of this paper, we only consider detecting and counting the \emph{left} and \emph{top} endpoints of horizontal and vertical ranks respectively.{\blue The choice of left and top endpoints is arbitrary and does not effect the solution approach.} To identify and count the rank endpoints at the IOP border or holes, we add some artificial cells next to the border cells.
 These cells are not assigned an orientation, but simply indicate whether there is a rank that has an endpoint at the border.
-We will refer to these cells as \textit{border identifiers}.
+We will refer to these cells as \emph{border identifiers}.

 The following logical statements summarize how we will constrain our endpoint counting variables.
 For each grid cell $c_i$, denoting the left and top neighbors of $c_i$ by $\mathrm{left}(c_i)$ and $\mathrm{top}(c_i)$ respectively, we define our endpoint operators as follows: